Building a Sustainable Low-Energy Business

 As a low-energy entrepreneur, it's important to be ruthlessly selective about what you offer.
 Rather than trying to be all things to all people, focus on your core products and services that truly light you up and serve your ideal clients.

 This could mean paring down your menu, creating signature offerings, or even transitioning to a more streamlined, digital-first model.
-The Digital Product Creator Lab is a great resource if you're interested in exploring the power of digital products.
+I’ve blended a mix of higher-touch services with completely hands-off courses and digital products for this very reason.

 The goal is to create a business that feels manageable and energizing, rather than draining and overwhelming.